Philip H. Sechzer

 Trained in general surgery, Sechzer was fascinated by the study of pain itself and worked to advance anesthesiology.
 After the war, he was director of anesthesiology at Fordham Hospital from 1947 to 1955.
 From 1955 to 1963 he taught at the University of Pennsylvania's School of Medicine.
-From 1964-1966 he practiced at Baylor University as part of Michael DeBakey's intra-oprative team, publishing much and helping to develop the heart and lung bypass machine.
+From 1964 to 1966 he practiced at Baylor University as part of Michael DeBakey's intra-operative team, publishing much and helping to develop the heart and lung bypass machine.

-By the 1970s, he had established the pain treatment center at Maimonides Medical Center in New York, furthering anaesthesiology as a standalone specialty.
+By the 1970s, he had established the pain treatment center at Maimonides Medical Center in New York, furthering anesthesiology as a standalone specialty.

 He worked to legitimize acupuncture into standard palliative practices, and in 1985 lectured in China.
 After his formal retirement in 1986, he continued to work as a medical consultant and publish almost to the end of his life.
-He was survived by his wife of 56 years, author and psychologist Jeri A. Sechzer, as well as their 3 children and 8 grandchildren.
-He is the grandfather of folksinger Mya Byrne.
+He was survived by his wife of 56 years, author and psychologist Jeri A. Sechzer (d.
+2011), as well as their three children and eight grandchildren.

+Sechzer was a regular customer at Economy Candy, a historic candy shoppe on Manhattan’s Lower East Side.

+Sechzer is the grandfather of folksinger Mya Byrne.